 - Accommodation: Hotel

-After breakfast at your hotel, you'll be picked up around 5:40 a.m. and transferred to the Ollantaytambo Train Station.
-From there, you'll board the first train to Km 104, marking the start of your Short Inca Trail adventure.
-The 1.5-hour train journey offers captivating views as you travel alongside the Urubamba River, watching the landscape transition from the Andes to the Cloud Forest.
+After breakfast at your hotel, you’ll be picked up around 5:40 a.m. and transferred to the Ollantaytambo train station.
+From there, you’ll board the first train to Km 104, marking the beginning of your Short Inca Trail adventure.
+The 1.5-hour train ride offers captivating views as you travel alongside the Urubamba River, witnessing the landscape transition from the Andes to the Cloud Forest.

-Upon reaching Chachabamba at Km104 (2156 m / 7073 ft), you'll need to present your original passport at the checkpoint, use the restroom facilities, and then begin your hike along the shorter version of the renowned Classic Inca Trail.
+Upon arriving at Chachabamba at Km 104 (2156 m / 7073 ft), you’ll need to show your original passport at the checkpoint, use the restroom facilities, and then begin your hike on the shorter version of the renowned Classic Inca Trail.

-Almost immediately, you'll encounter the Chachabamba Inca sites, featuring splendid structures, water temples, and sacred altars.
-From there, embark on a 4-hour gradual uphill hike along the left side of the Urubamba River, eventually arriving at Wiñaywayna (2639 m / 8658 ft).
-This site is one of the largest and most remarkable archaeological complexes along the Inca Trail to Machu Picchu, complete with waterfalls, temples, dwellings, aqueducts, and terraced farms.
-Lunch will be a packed meal provided at the start of the trek.
+Almost immediately, you’ll come across the Inca site of Chachabamba, which features splendid structures, water temples, and sacred altars.
+From there, you’ll begin a gradual 4-hour uphill hike along the left side of the Urubamba River until you reach Wiñaywayna (2639 m / 8658 ft).
+This site is one of the largest and most impressive archaeological complexes on the Inca Trail to Machu Picchu, with waterfalls, temples, houses, aqueducts, and agricultural terraces.
+Lunch will be a box lunch provided at the start of the trek.

-After lunch, continue trekking for an additional hour to reach the Sun Gate (Inti Punku), where you'll be greeted with your first and arguably the most spectacular view of Machu Picchu.
-Then, it's another hour of hiking to arrive at the upper portion of Machu Picchu.
-Arriving late in the afternoon, when there are fewer visitors, offers a unique opportunity to experience this awe-inspiring citadel in a tranquil setting, ideal for taking stunning photographs.
+After lunch, continue hiking for another hour until you reach the Sun Gate (Inti Punku), where you’ll be welcomed with your first and likely most spectacular view of Machu Picchu.
+Then, walk for one more hour to reach the upper part of Machu Picchu.
+Arriving in the afternoon, when there are fewer visitors, gives you a unique opportunity to experience this awe-inspiring citadel in a peaceful setting—ideal for taking stunning photos.

-After your exploration, descend by bus to Aguas Calientes (2056 m / 6745 ft), where you can freshen up with a rejuvenating shower at your hotel.
-In the evening, enjoy a delightful dinner at a local restaurant.
+After exploring, take the bus down to Aguas Calientes (2056 m / 6745 ft), where you can refresh with a revitalizing shower at your hotel.
+In the evening, enjoy a delicious dinner at a local restaurant.

 - Duration: 7 hours